About the ViBes project

 Publications

-Esben Kamstrup (2026)
+Kamstrup (2026)

 Using Vlogging to Promote Intercultural Understanding and Media Literacy: A Comparative Study of Student Exchanges Across Three Countries